 Exilis™ Elite Face

 Exilis offers a revolutionary non-invasive form of treatment for the reshaping of targeted fat deposits and for the reduction of wrinkles.
-The Exilis treatment is safe for patients of all ages who are showing signs of ageing, are over weight or want to improve those problem areas that exercise and diet have plateaued.
+The Exilis treatment is safe for patients of all ages who are showing signs of aging, are overweight or want to improve those problem areas that exercise and diet have plateaued.
 It’s safe, FDA-cleared and effective.
 Results look natural and can be seen as early as three weeks following treatment, with the most dramatic results after one to three months.
 The only thing required to prepare your body for treatments is proper hydration.
 You will be asked to drink plenty of water the day before, the day of and the day after treatment.
-Our office recommends to drink half your body weight in ounces.
+Our office recommends drinking half your body weight in ounces.
 This will help rid your body of excess fluid and toxins and aid in metabolic processes.

 Exilis, based on breakthrough technology, safely and effectively delivers thermal energy below the surface of skin, where connective tissue is naturally produced.
-In response to this radio frequency energy, connective tissue production is promoted, leading to the rejuvenation of the skin and a decrease in drooping jowls, sagging skin, and uneven skin tone.
+In response to this radiofrequency energy, connective tissue production is promoted, leading to the rejuvenation of the skin and a decrease in drooping jowls, sagging skin, and uneven skin tone.
 Exilis is predictable and consistent in its results and delivers younger, more vibrant skin after just one non-invasive treatment.

-Exilis is a new type of radio frequency device that reduces facial wrinkles and unwanted pockets of body fat.
+Exilis is a new type of radiofrequency device that reduces facial wrinkles and unwanted pockets of body fat.
 It’s a great non-invasive alternative to surgical liposuction.
 Its results aren’t as dramatic as liposuction, but it’s a much safer and easier procedure for people who want to rejuvenate and re-contour their bodies.

 - Sagging skin